Do you use a regular mouse or an ergonomic mouse?

 It has a lithium ion battery that you need to charge using a cable.
 Verified users on Amazon have reported that the battery works for many days or even weeks before needing a recharge.

-One issue with Hippus Handshoe ergonomic mouse is that it is made of moulded plastic which is not the most comfortable for your hand.
+One issue with Hippus Handshoe ergonomic mouse is that it is made of molded plastic which is not the most comfortable for your hand.

 This mouse is available for both right-handed and left-handed people.
 These will be two different mouse with different designs.
 It is also available in different sizes – small, medium, and large